jmadflo/Finding-Donors-for-CharityML/README.md

 # Finding-Donors-for-CharityML
-- This is my second nanodegree project.
+- This is my second Udacity Machine Learning Engineer nanodegree project.

 - To view my work, open the finding_donors_charityml.ipynb file.
 The rest are supporting files or less readable formats of the same work.